code42/py42/docs/userguides/cases.md

 Use py42 to quickly and easily manage cases.

-## Create, View or Modify Cases
+## Create, View, or Modify Cases

-To get started create a new case.
+To get started, create a new case.

 ```python
 case = sdk.cases.create("new-case")